Sponsor a Sister

 Become a Ray of Hope today

-Your sponsorship will provide Fidesta Paul Mashambo with secondary school tuition; the first step in achieving her career goals.
-Just $20 will bring a Ray of Hope into her life and those she will serve.
+Your sponsorship will provide a Sister like Fidesta with secondary school tuition; the first step in achieving her career goals.
+Just $20 will bring a Ray of Hope into a Sister's life and those she will serve.

 The African Sisters Education Collaborative (ASEC) was established in 1999 by four Catholic universities in the U.S. and their congregations: